curedao/docs/README.md

 **6. We Only Know 0.000000002% of What is Left to be Researched**

-The more research studies we read, the more we realize we don’t know.
+The more research studies we read, the more we realize we don't know.
 Nearly every study ends with the phrase "more research is needed".

 If you multiply the [166 billion](https://www.nature.com/articles/549445a) molecules with drug-like properties by the [10,000](https://www.washingtonpost.com/news/fact-checker/wp/2016/11/17/are-there-really-10000-diseases-and-500-cures/) known diseases, that's 1,162,000,000,000,000 combinations.
-So far we've studied [21,000 compounds](https://www.centerwatch.com/articles/12702-new-mit-study-puts-clinical-research-success-rate-at-14-percent).
+So far, we've studied [21,000 compounds](https://www.centerwatch.com/articles/12702-new-mit-study-puts-clinical-research-success-rate-at-14-percent).
 That means we only know 0.000000002% of the effects left to be discovered.

 ### Why Digital Health Innovation Has Failed